 The fortunes of Ecuador and Venezuela will continue to diverge in 2019

 With Venezuela fast becoming a pariah state, its former radical left-wing ally Ecuador continues to make steady progress in re-opening the country for business.
 Foreign direct investment (FDI) levels remain low still - at less than 1% of GDP.
 But the centre-left government is committed to transparent, investor-friendly, and ecologically sustainable macro-economic and regulatory policy frameworks.
-This should pay dividends in the medium term.
+This should attract investing in Ecuador and pay dividends in the medium term.
 By contrast, Venezuela will need years to recover from the botched legacy of the Bolivarian Revolution, which has been disastrous on every level for the resource-rich country.

 As of January 2019, President Nicolás Maduro sits at the helm of a military-backed dictatorship that is no longer recognised as legitimate by most Western countries.
 The democratic system has been captured and hollowed out by a radical left-wing civil-military regime, which now controls almost every branch of government, leaving the fate of investments in the hands of the leadership.